aaronhackney/cdo_network_objects/README.md

 # cdo_objects

 ## Abstract
-This script will extract the network objects and object-groups from Cidco Defense Orchestrator.
+This script will extract the network objects and object-groups from Cisco Defense Orchestrator.

 This is using the CDO UI API and is not recommneded for use.
 See the CDO Public API at https://developer.cisco.com/docs/cisco-defense-orchestrator/ for the API one should use.